Text-guided multi-property molecular optimization with a diffusion language model: Methodology

 Following tokenization, the resulting tokenized molecule $ M $ is prepared for the embedding process, yielding $ x_0 $ through sampling from the distribution $ x_0 \sim \mathcal{N}(\text{Emb}(M), \sigma_{0} \mathbf{I}) $.

-\subsection{Text-Guided Molecular Optimization}
+\subsection{Text-guided molecular optimization}

-Unlike traditional diffusion models that sample from pure noise \cite{li2022diffusion, rombach2022high}, we propose a novel generation strategy for TransDLM, which samples from an encoded source molecule SMILES string, as mentioned in Chapter ~\ref{SMILES Tokenizer}.
-Our approach effectively addresses the uncertainty and infeasibility of previous MO methods and adjusts the orientation to the desired optimized molecules.
+Unlike traditional diffusion models that sample from pure noise \cite{li2022diffusion, rombach2022high}, TransDLM generates molecules by sampling from encoded source molecule SMILES strings.
+This strategy mitigates the uncertainty and infeasibility of previous MO methods and better guides generation toward the desired target.

-For the purpose of converting textual description into machine-readable language, a pre-trained language model is utilized to map the text sequence $C$ to its latent embeddings $\mathbf{C} \in \mathbb{R}^{d_{1} \times m}$, where $d_{1}$ represents the embedding dimension of the language model output.
-Our model is based on transformer backbone, which functions as $f_{\theta}(\cdot)$ in Eq. ~\ref{e2}.
-Considering the current diffusion state $x_{t}$, time step $t$, and text embeddings $\mathbf{C}$, the initial state $x_0$ is predicted as $\hat{x_{0}} = f_{\theta}(x_{t}, t, \mathbf{C})$.
-Given that self-attention mechanism is disordered, the transformer architecture does not inherently have the location information.
-Hence, the transformer loses the input's sequential information.
-As a result, we adopt a position encoding strategy \cite{vaswani2017attention} in the first layer $z_{t}^{(0)}$ to enable our model to recognize the position of each element in the input sequence, defined as: